API Bridge Agent

 In this example http://localhost:8080/httpbin/json:

-• “/httpbin/” is the listen path defined on the x-tyk-api-gateway part of the spec
+• “/httpbin/” is the listen path defined on the x-tyk-api-gateway part of the specification

-• “json” is the endpoint on the spec
+• “json” is the endpoint on the specification

 --header 'Content-Type: text/plain' \